riscv-steel/riscv-steel/docs/source/getting-started.md

 # Getting Started

-This guide shows you how to synthesize the Hello World demo for some popular FPGAs so that you can quickly get started with RISC-V Steel SoC.
+This guide shows you how to synthesize the Hello World demo for some popular FPGAs so that you can quickly get started with RISC-V Steel SoC IP.

 The Hello World demo is an instance of RISC-V Steel SoC that sends a Hello World message to a host computer via UART protocol.
 Its goal is to introduce you to the SoC design so that you can expand it and develop your own embedded applications.